 The purpose of the Technology Foundations program is to provide a comprehensive program of activities that will enable students to develop and/or enhance their basic academic skills, life skills, and job skills.
 The Technology Foundations program will provide supplemental skill training necessary for students to reach their fullest potential in the workplace.
-Students must complete Technology Foundations to graduate.
+Students must complete Technology Foundations program will provide supplemental skill training necessary for students to graduate.